nefarius/ViGEm.github.io/DS4 Mode extended guide.md

 # DS4 MODE SETTTINGS GUIDE

+!!! important "TL;DR: 1"
+    DsHidMini v1.0.6 has a bug that causes buttons and triggers to mix, making it impossible to correctly use the controller.
+This should be fixed in the next release, so keep an eye [here](https://github.com/ViGEm/DsHidMini/releases) to remain updated.

-!!! important "TL;DR:"
+!!! important "TL;DR: 2"
-    You **NEED** to use [Ryochan7's DS4Windows](https://github.com/Ryochan7/DS4Windows) along this mode to present the controller as a Xinput device or an actual Dualshock 4, otherwise it won't be detected by most games.
+    You **NEED** to use [Ryochan7's DS4Windows](https://github.com/Ryochan7/DS4Windows) for now along this mode to present the controller as a Xinput device or an actual Dualshock 4, otherwise it won't be detected by most games.
+Moreover, the Beta Build is required until DS3 support goes live on the stable build.

 **DualShock 4** mode.
 In this mode, the driver emulates a DualShock 4 with an artificial Vendor & Product ID supported by [DS4Windows](https://github.com/Ryochan7/DS4Windows/).